Lifestyle Product Photography: Why "In-Use" Shots Convert Better Than Studio Whites

 Longer time on page.
 Salsify's consumer research found that shoppers spend 2-3x longer on product pages that include lifestyle imagery.
 More time on page means more consideration, which means higher purchase intent.

 Lower return rates.
-When customers see a product in context -- on a real body, in a real room, at realistic scale -- they set more accurate expectations.
+When customers see a product in context: on a real body, in a real room, at realistic scale: they set more accurate expectations.
 Narvar reports that better product imagery is correlated with 22% lower return rates in apparel and home goods categories.

 Stronger social performance.
 Lifestyle images outperform white-background shots on social media by a wide margin.
 Later's analysis of Instagram engagement found that lifestyle and in-context product photos generate 2-3x more saves and shares than studio product shots.
 Saves are the strongest engagement signal on Instagram's algorithm, which means lifestyle content gets more organic reach.